inverseswirl/ShriyaDhar_T1A3/README.md

 The owner will initially login into the app.
 He/She will be welcomed by a message describing, in brief, the purpose of the app.
 Then the user will see a list of options and will be prompted to select one from those options.
 The owner can then select the actions or tasks he wishes to perform.
 The owner can perform multiple tasks and once finished can exit from the app by making the last choice.
 The result is displayed in the form of tables for a tabular overlook of the changes updated in the Inventory Stock.

 As the user progresses and uses multiple options, the state of inventory changes continuously.
 For instance, at any time owner chooses to add the purchase order and replenish his stock in the app, the owner can choose Replenish order option and the fresh stock units will get added to the previous quantity.
-Once user is done will all tasks, he can exit the app choosing the Exit option.
+Once the user is done will all tasks, he can exit the app choosing the Exit option.

 ### **Limitations**